jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 ### 155H How long statutory rights of access apply for
-The statutory rights of access given by this subpart apply,— (a) in relation to FTTP service providers and network operators installing fibre optic media, for the period starting on the date that this subpart comes into force and ending on 1 January 2025; and
+The statutory rights of access given by this subpart apply,— (a) in relation to FTTP service providers and network operators installing fibre optic media, for the period that—
-  (b) in relation to FTTP service providers and network operators exercising certain ongoing rights of access to installed fibre optic media, for the periods specified in section 155ZD; and
+    (i) starts on the day after Royal assent of the Regulatory Systems (Economic Development) Amendment Act 2025; and (ii) ends on the day that is the third anniversary of Royal assent of that Act; and (b) in relation to FTTP service providers and network operators exercising certain ongoing rights of access to installed fibre optic media, for the periods specified in section 155ZD; and
   (c) in relation to network operators and installations of prescribed other technology, for the prescribed period.